Asset Protection & Tax Planning

 - To try to save inheritance tax on death.

-Our approach is to discuss your family, estate, your business (if you have one) and your priorities with you.
+The approach of our lifetime planning lawyers is to discuss your family, estate, your business (if you have one) and your priorities with you.
 We will advise you on appropriate ways to achieve your objectives and then prepare the necessary documents.
 As such, we work towards a solution which is tailor-made to your particular requirements.

-Our specialists can advise on utilising business property relief and agricultural property relief for inheritance tax purposes, and can help you plan to pass your business down to the next generation.
+Our specialists succession planning solicitors can advise on utilising business property relief and agricultural property relief for inheritance tax purposes, and can help you plan to pass your business down to the next generation.

-We recognise that families and estates change over a period of time, and encourage a regular dialogue and an on-going relationship to review the arrangements which are put in place.
+We recognise that families and estates change over time, and we encourage a regular dialogue and an ongoing relationship with your solicitor to review the arrangements which are put in place.
+This will ensure that your wishes are up to date and that any changes can be accounted for.